 Knowing the different platforms and which ones best suit your needs are essential for making lucrative choices.
 If you are new to trading, it’s best to choose a broker who offers a simple platform with a surplus of educational tools to help you learn.
 The key to success is choosing a broker that meets your needs.

-Step Two: Picking a Forex Broker
+Step Two: Picking a Broker

 Once you have evaluated your needs, it’s time to evaluate some characteristics of the broker before making a decision.
 Below are the most important characteristics to consider.

-Their regulation status is one of the most important considerations when choosing a forex broker wherever you are.
+Broker’s regulation status is one of the most important considerations when choosing a forex broker wherever you are.
 They should be strictly regulated by a government agency.
 If they are foreign-based, the agency could be the U.K’s Financial Conduct Authority (FCA) or Cyprus’ CySEC.
 If you choose a Dubai-based broker, then the regulator will either be the DFSA or SCA.

 A broker who doesn’t adhere to strict regulations could cause you to lose your entire margin deposit or other money when they are unable to hold up their financial obligations.